Frequently Asked Questions

 When is the application deadline?

 Currently, a complete application must be submitted by June 15th for the following January start (Spring) and September 15th for the following May start (Summer).
 The Accelerated BSN program does not offer a Fall start.
-Only complete applications postmarked by these deadlines will be reviewed.
+Only complete applications submitted by these deadlines will be reviewed.

 Do I apply directly to Regis?